sfdxb7/gitmcp-copier/README.md

 ### Does GitMCP work with any AI assistant?

-Yes, GitMCP is compatible with any AI assistant that supports the Model Context Protocol, including tools like Cursor, VSCode, Claude, and others.
+Yes, GitMCP is compatible with any AI assistant supporting the Model Context Protocol, including tools like Cursor, VSCode, Claude, etc.

 ### Is GitMCP compatible with all GitHub projects?